Teach2Breach/stargate/blog.md

     .ok_or_else(|| SignatureError::DllNotFound(dll_name.to_string()))?;
 ```

-This is optional and only used when we want to verify the accuracy of our signature-based approach.

 ### 5. Multi-Method Signature Matching

 Stargate implements a sophisticated multi-stage scanning approach that progressively falls back to more aggressive methods: